phess2/lipschitz-transformers/docs/source/algorithms/newton-schulz.rst

 - it was proposed for deep learning optimization in the paper `"preconditioned spectral descent for deep learning" <https://papers.nips.cc/paper_files/paper/2015/hash/f50a6c02a3fc5a3a5d4d9391f05f3efc-Abstract.html>`_---albeit computed via matrix sketching rather than Newton-Schulz iterations.
 - A Newton-Schulz iteration was used to orthogonalize the weight matrices (but not the updates!) in deep learning in the paper `"sorting out Lipschitz function approximation" <https://arxiv.org/abs/1811.05381>`_.

 The earliest references on the Newton-Schulz iteration itself seem to be `"some iterative methods for improving orthonormality" <https://epubs.siam.org/doi/10.1137/0707031>`_ (Kovarik, 1970) and `"an iterative algorithm for computing the best estimate of an orthogonal matrix" <https://www.jstor.org/stable/2949484>`_ (Björck & Bowie, 1971).
 To justify using the name "Newton-Schulz" for these iterations, we note that Higham used it in `these slides <https://convexoptimization.com/TOOLS/procrust94.pdf>`_.
-The idea of graphically tuning the coefficients of the iteration to obtain the desired performance characteristics is our own original idea.
+The idea of graphically tuning the coefficients of the iteration to obtain certain performance characteristics is, to the best of my knowledge, our own original idea.